Nakajima Ki-34: Design and development

 The Ki-34 was originally designed as a civil transport.
 Nakajima Aircraft Company, which had the license-production rights to the Douglas DC-2, began design work in 1935 on a smaller twin engine airliner for routes which did not have the capacity to justify use of the larger DC-2.
 The initial design was designated AT-1, and after numerous design iterations, flew as a prototype designated AT-2 on 12 September 1936.
 The design was all metal, except for the flight control surfaces, which were plywood.
 The wings used a multi-cell cantilever design.
 The prototype was fitted with 432 kW Nakajima Kotobuki 2-1 radial engines with fixed pitch wooden propellers, which were replaced in production models with Kotobuki-41 529 kW nine-cylinder radial engines, with variable pitch metal propellers.

 Operational history

 Civil use (AT-2)

-A total of 32 AT-2s were produced for Imperial Japanese Airways (Dai Nippon Koku KK) and Manchukuo National Airways, operating on scheduled routes between Tokyo and Hsinking, Tokyo and Tianjin, and within Manchukuo.
+A total of 32 AT-2s were produced for Imperial Japanese Airways (Dai Nippon Koku KK) and Manchukuo National Airways, operating on scheduled routes between Tokyo and Xinjing, Tokyo and Tianjin, and within Manchukuo.
 These aircraft remained in operational service until the surrender of Japan in August 1945.